stanfordnlp/pyreft/README.md

 We successfully compress the text into 4,097 parameters!
 We perform more rigious memorisation test like this one in [ReFT Interp](https://github.com/frankaging/pyreft/tree/main/examples/memorisation).

 You can do ReFT with any language modeling tasks or SFT.
-Check out our [`examples`](https://github.com/frankaging/pyreft/tree/main/examples) folder! **You can train a 7B chat-model as good as ChatGPT-3.5-1103 under 18 mins with a single A100 GPU + ReFT** by following steps here [`train.py`](https://github.com/frankaging/pyreft/blob/main/examples/loreft/train.py).
+Check out our [`examples`](https://github.com/frankaging/pyreft/tree/main/examples) folder! **You can train a 7B chat-model close to ChatGPT-3.5-1103 (81.9 v.s.
+86.3 Alpaca-eval scores) under 18 mins with a single A100 GPU + ReFT** by following steps here [`train.py`](https://github.com/frankaging/pyreft/blob/main/examples/loreft/train.py) training Llama-2 with the [Ultrafeedback dataset](https://arxiv.org/abs/2310.01377).

 ## Loading our 18 min-cooked `Loreft1k-Llama-2-7b-hf` from HuggingFace